ctwhitney/PREP-oyster-water-filtration-experiment/README.md

 - Final visualization of results
 - Access to the complete dataset
 - Instructions for educators on how to run similar experiments

+## Special thanks to
+- UNH Jackson Estuarine Lab for providing equipment
+- Fox Point Oysters and Laura Brown for supplying oysters for the experiment
+- UNH Water Quality Analysis Lab for lending a water quality meter